w3f/polkadot-wiki/docs/learn/learn-statemint.md

 (not to be confused with [Statemine](https://guide.kusama.network/docs/kusama-statemine/), which is a parachain on Kusama).
 The native token of Statemint is DOT.
 The Existential Deposit (ED), transfer fees, and the deposits for proxy/multisig operations on Statemint are about 1/10th of the values on the Relay chain.
-For example, the Existential Deposit of a Statemint account is 0.1 DOT, when compared to 1 DOT on Polkadot.
+For example, the Existential Deposit of a Statemint account is <RPC network="statemint" path="consts.balances.existentialDeposit" defaultValue={1000000000} filter="humanReadable"/>, when compared to <RPC network="polkadot" path="consts.balances.existentialDeposit" defaultValue={10000000000} filter="humanReadable"/>, on Polkadot.
 Apart from the core protocol token DOT, the assets held on Statemint can be broadly categorized as

 - Assets backed by an on-chain protocol’s utility